 - Produce cleaner under the hood applications, which are sensitive functional devices with multiple welding operations on one part, where any particle contamination can cause loss of performance or function failure.

-- Produce disposable medical devices, surgical devices, diagnostic devices, and other components on large scale in a clean room environment.
+- Produce disposable medical devices, surgical devices, diagnostic devices, and other components on a large scale in a cleanroom environment.

 Following we discuss three emerging technologies offering Particulate Free Welding for plastic parts.